sambeau/tortoise-vs-hare/README.md

 ## The board

 Finally I simulated a board with various special squares: miss a turn, roll again, etc. I placed the squares in random places and ran the tests millions of times.
-I discovered that just as important as the special squares and their placement was the overall length o the board.
+I discovered that just as important as the special squares and their placement was the overall length of the board.
 Adding or removing a square could make a crucial difference.

 In the end I ended up with the following special squares: